Pawana93/the_novelist/README.md

 In the future I will improve this Readme file and add everything you have to know.
 So please stay tuned and support "The Novelist"

 Right now the core Feature - the Text Editor - is now online.
 You can either make the Installer Project yourself or you wait to get the Link to the download for the Installer.

+This project is created based on the Hyperspace CSS Template.
+If you like it: Please consider to visit them on https://html5up.net/hyperspace